acroscarrillo/FencingBox/README.md

 # 3 Wiring of the different components of the board
 An overview of the board's schematic.
-![This is an image](https://github.com/acroscarrillo/FencingBox/blob/main/readme_files/schematic_diagram.PNG) An close up of the chip's wiring.
+![This is an image](https://github.com/acroscarrillo/FencingBox/blob/main/readme_files/schematic_diagram.PNG)

+A close up of the chip's wiring.

 ![This is an image](https://github.com/acroscarrillo/FencingBox/blob/main/readme_files/chip_wiring.PNG)

+# License
+For now, this project is an “All Rights Reserved” – no one has any right to use it without my express permission.
+See `LICENSE.md` file above.